hillaliy/homebridge-midea-air/README.md

 "None", "Vertical", "Horizontal", "Both"
 You have to select which type your device supports

-### Temperature Display Units

-Temperature display units can set in the homekit device when you swipe up to device settings.
-Display Units values are: FAHRENHEIT, CELSIUS

 ### Rotation Speed and Swing

 Rotation Speed and Swing mode can set in the homekit device when you swipe up to device settings.